Design Principles for Sequence Models via Coefficient Dynamics: Design Principles for Sequence Models

 \subsection{On choosing the Scaling Parameters $b_j$}

 As discussed in Section \ref{sec:readout-map}, the scaling parameters $b_j$ are often linked to the evolution matrices $A_t$ (see Table \ref{tab:architecture_parameters}).
 While the need for scaling/normalization of keys has been established in previous architectural proposals, there is a lack of consensus on how to design $b_j$.
-The following result is based on classical signal propagation analyses~\citep{glorot2010,he2015delving}. \fbox{ \parbox{\dimexpr\linewidth-2\fboxsep-2\fboxrule}{ \begin{principle} Choosing the scaling parameter $b_j = \mathcal{O}(\nicefrac{1}{\sqrt{n}})$ ensures that the dot product $q_i^\top h_{i,j}$ has $\mathcal{O}(1)$ variance; anything larger than this scale lets the variance grow with $n$. \end{principle} } }
+The following result is based on classical signal propagation analyses~\citep{glorot2010,he2015delving}.